AMC Theatres: Stock surge, end of Wanda Group control

 On January 26, 2021, AMC stated that it had raised $917 million in new funding, including $506 million in equity and new common shares, and commitments for $411 million in debt financing.
 The company stated that this new funding "should allow the company to make it through this dark coronavirus-impacted winter".
 The next day, as part of a wider series of short squeezes coordinated by the Reddit community r/wallstreetbets (which primarily targeted video game retailer GameStop), AMC experienced a major, 300% surge in its share price to a peak of $20.36.
 The surge triggered Silver Lake Partners' convertible bonds; on January 28, it reached an agreement to convert $600 million of its debt holdings in AMC to equity at $13.51 per-share.
 Mudrick Capital Management made nearly $200 million in profit off its holdings of AMC debt.

 On February 5, 2021, a U.S.-based subsidiary of Wanda Group issued a filing with the SEC, stating that it had converted its Class B common stock to Class A shares to permit their sale.
 While Wanda remained AMC's largest single shareholder, the conversion, as well as AMC's financing efforts taking its stake below 37%, effectively surrendered its majority control since Class A stock only provides one vote per-share.

 During its fourth-quarter earnings call in March 2021, the company reported that its revenue had fallen by 88% year-over-year.
 CEO Adam Aron stated that AMC was facing the "most challenging market conditions in the 100-year history of the company", but cited progress on COVID-19 vaccinations, decisions to allow cinemas in New York City and Los Angeles to re-open, and a "significant" number of upcoming blockbuster films as signs of optimism.
 Aron also confirmed that Wanda no longer had majority control, and the company would now "be governed like most other publicly traded companies with a wide array of shareholders".
 On May 21, 2021, Wanda filed a 0.002% stake with the SEC, largely confirming the end of their involvement in AMC.

 In June 2021, retail investors once again poured into AMC stock, propelling shares to an all-time high of $77.26 in another alleged short squeeze.
 Short sellers betting against AMC incurred losses of over $2.8B as a result.
 AMC issued more shares during the surge, but warned potential investors against buying the shares "unless you are prepared to incur the risk of losing all or a substantial portion of your investment".
 The cinema chain operator said it believed current prices reflected "market and trading dynamics unrelated to our underlying business".
-In the year to date, AMC shares soared 2,421 percent despite the closure of theatres during the pandemic.
+In the year to date, AMC shares soared 2,421 percent despite the closure of theaters during the pandemic.